🌍 Germany's significant role in science and research

 💼 Sustainable funding of research

-🎯 Long-term support necessary
+🎯 Long-term support needed

 🗣️ Communication between science and society